codersMom/angular100-labs-2020-06-22/Ch04-PassingData/1more-components/README.md

-# Chapter 4 Passing Data: Add more components
+# Chapter 4 Passing Data: How to add and reference a new component

 ## Objectives